 - Click Next

-- Now you will see at the top of the wizard the question: What do you want to do with the message?
+- At the top of the wizard you will see the question: What do you want to do with the message?

 - Click the link for the word specified